ablab/quast/README.md

 all of them are discussed [here](http://quast.sf.net/install.html).
 For the cutting-edge version, please clone our [GitHub repo](https://github.com/ablab/quast).

 Please refer to the [LICENSE.txt](http://quast.sf.net/docs/LICENSE.txt) file for copyrights and citing instructions.
+We warmly welcome external contributions to the QUAST project.
+If you plan to participate, please consult with our [Contributor Covenant](CODE_OF_CONDUCT.md).

 #### System requirements